DSloan10/scottish_household_survey_project/README.md

 ## Q1: Do certain groups that have more/less access to green space?

-In addressing the first of these questions, it was important to decide on a suitable meausure of "local access".
-Two potential measures were available through the data set, after wrangling.
+In addressing the first of these questions, it was important to decide on a suitable measure of "local access".
+Two potential measures were available through the dataset, after wrangling.
 The first was for those that lived within a 10-minute walk of green space, the second for those that lived within a 5-minute walk.

-I decided to start by assertaining whether any sustained gaps were evident amongst different groups of the Scottish population.
-To do this, I took mean percetages from across the years addressed (2013 and 2019) for these different groups.
+I decided to start by ascertaining whether any sustained gaps were evident amongst different groups of the Scottish population.
+To do this, I took mean percetages from across the years addressed (2013 and 2019) for different groups.

 In terms of the 10-minute measure, dividing the population by categories and then sub groups produced a fairly homogenous picture, with the majority of groups having 80% of respondents or higher.
-The exception to this pattern was those labeled as of "Non White Ethnicity", and the first sign of a fairly worrying trend in the data:
+The exception to this pattern was among respondents of "Non White Ethnicity", the first sign of a fairly worrying trend in the data:

 <br />

 ![](https://github.com/DSloan10/scottish_household_survey_project/blob/main/presentation_pngs/graph_1_final.png)

-After checking [National Performance indicators that the Scottish Government had previously used](https://nationalperformance.gov.scot/access-green-and-blue-space), I also decided to look at the differences among groups in 5-minute access:
+After checking [National Performance indicators that the Scottish Government had previously used](https://nationalperformance.gov.scot/access-green-and-blue-space), I decided to change the definition of local access, looking at the differences among groups with a 5-minute or less walk to green spaces:

 <br />